 Artist Statement

 I like soft edges and the act of blending.
-I’m ruled by color, and in love with fine lines and geometric shapes.

 Precise or messy, cognized or spontaneous my work is often a dance between sharp-edged forms and forms half- hidden, the illusion of shapes emerging or shapes disappearing.
 Sometimes a strong geometric shape or calligraphy floats over the layered colors and happens like a performance.